 An Overview of Assault and Battery in Massachusetts

 In Massachusetts, assault is one type of criminal offense, and assault and battery is another type.
 There are also many other separate laws addressing various types of specific assault and battery charges, such as committing this offense against a police officer or assault with a dangerous weapon.
 Assault and battery are two different things.
 You can be charged with simple assault, but you cannot be charged with battery by itself in Massachusetts.
-Having a Massachusetts criminal defense attorney by your side to help you understand the nuances of the law.
+Having a Massachusetts criminal defense lawyer by your side to help you understand the nuances of the law.

 Assault: refers to the attempt to use physical force against another person or show the intention to use force against them.
 Assault can be charged without any actual physical contact being made.